MetaSUB-CAMP/camp_short-read-quality-control/README_bt.rst

 2. Set up the conda environment using ``configs/conda/short-read-quality-control.yaml``.

-3. If you don't already have Trimmomatic installed through conda or as a standalone JAR, do the following:
+3. If you don't already have Trimmomatic installed through conda or as a standalone JAR, download its precompiled binary.
+You'll need to update the path to said binary in the paramters.yaml file.
 ::
     git clone https://github.com/usadellab/Trimmomatic.git
-    cd Trimmomatic/
-    ant

 4. Make sure the installed pipeline works correctly. ``pytest`` only generates temporary outputs so no files should be created.
 ::